I didn’t plan to roast coffee. I planned to make popcorn.

 Minutes 6–8: Development and the decision

-• Just after first crack (light roast): Bright, acidic, fruit-forward.
-Origin characteristics are most pronounced.
-This is where specialty coffee roasters often stop for single-origin beans.
+- Just after first crack (light roast): Bright, acidic, fruit-forward.
+Origin notes are strongest.
+This is where many specialty roasters stop for single-origin beans.

-• One minute after first crack (medium roast): Balanced.
-The acidity softens, sweetness peaks, body develops.
+- One minute after first crack (medium roast): Balanced.
+The acidity softens, sweetness rises, and body builds.
 Chocolate and caramel notes appear.

-• Two minutes after first crack (approaching second crack / medium-dark): The origin character fades.
-Roast flavors dominate—dark chocolate, toasted nuts, a deeper body.
-Getting close to what most people think of as “strong” coffee.
+- Two minutes after first crack (approaching second crack / medium-dark): The origin character fades.
+Roast flavors take over, with dark chocolate, toasted nuts, and a deeper body.
+This is close to what most people call strong coffee.

-I killed the popper about sixty seconds after first crack ended—aiming for medium-light.
-The beans were a warm chestnut brown, slightly oily, and radiating heat and fragrance.
+I stopped the popper about sixty seconds after first crack ended, aiming for medium-light.
+The beans were a warm chestnut brown, slightly oily, and still hot.

-I poured them immediately into the metal colander and shook them in the open air to cool.
-Cooling quickly is important: the beans continue roasting from residual heat (called “carry-over”), and slow cooling can push them darker than you intended.
+I poured them into the metal colander and shook them in the open air to cool.
+Cooling quickly matters because the beans keep roasting from their own heat, and slow cooling can push them darker than you wanted.

 The whole thing took seven minutes and forty seconds.